alan-turing-institute/data-safe-haven/docs/source/deployment/security_checklist.md

 ### Turing configuration setting:

-- {ref}`Researchers <role_researcher>` cannot access any part of an SRE (except the portal) from outside the SRE network.
+- The only part of the SRE a {ref}`Researchers <role_researcher>` can access from the internet is the remote desktop web client.
-- {ref}`Researchers <role_researcher>` in the SRE network, cannot use the connect to clients outside the SRE network (with the exception of indirect, read-only access to package repositories).
+- From within the SRE, a {ref}`Researchers <role_researcher>` cannot use the connect to clients outside the SRE network (with the exception of indirect, read-only access to package repositories).
 - SREs are isolated from one another.

 ### Implication: